Alopecia/Indralupta

 Ayurvedic Medicine for Hair Loss: Causes, Remedies & Lifestyle Practices

-Hair is considered a vital aspect of beauty and health in Ayurveda.
+Hair is considered a vital aspect of beauty and overall health in Ayurveda.
 Hair loss, medically termed Alopecia and traditionally known as Indralupta, is a common concern affecting both men and women.
-It can occur as patchy hair loss, gradual thinning, or complete baldness.
-While modern medicine often relies on topical solutions or medications, Ayurveda offers a holistic approach, focusing on balancing the doshas, improving digestion (Agni), detoxifying the body, and nourishing hair naturally.
+It may present as patchy hair loss, gradual thinning, or complete baldness.
+While modern medicine often depends on topical solutions or chemical-based medications, Ayurveda cure for hair loss follows a holistic approach by addressing the root cause.

 Understanding Alopecia/Indralupta in Ayurveda